 Of course, whilst I actually genuinely did have nightmares and did become obsessed with the stories and finding out as much as I could of Slender Man, I obviously accept that he is an amazing creation.
 But that is ALL he is.
 Someone’s idea.
 Someone’s work of fiction.

 My gripe however is based mostly around folklore.
 It’s all very well saying that Slendy is just a character, he’s just made up, but for those of you who have heard of the ‘Tulpa Effect’ theory, this could become a problem.
-For those of you who aren’t familiar with this theory (you guys need to start watching ‘Supernatural’ – Sam and Dean will teach you all sorts of different things), the Tulpa Effect basically says that if enough people believe in an idea or give thought to this idea, the idea becomes a reality, created by the physic energy given off by those people.
+For those of you who aren’t familiar with this theory (you guys need to start watching ‘Supernatural’ – Sam and Dean will teach you all sorts of different things), the Tulpa Effect basically says that if enough people believe in an idea or give thought to this idea, the idea becomes a reality, created by the psychic energy given off by those people.
 Basically, tons of people in the world are constantly thinking about Slendy, playing his games, reading his stories, watching his videos, that he ceases to just be a character any more, he is created, physically.
 Similar to Freddy Krueger in the ‘Nightmare on Elm Street’ films, Freddy only exists as long as people talk about him, show an interest in him and believe in him.
 He ceases to exist when everyone stops talking about him and just forgets about him.
 He is, in essence, a Tulpa, created by people, and in the same way, destroyed by people.
 With this folklore theory in mind, could Slendy ever become a reality?

 Tulpas have been a part of folklore for an age.
 The Indian Buddhists described a Tulpa as any “unreal, illusionary or mind created apparition”.
 Basically, a phantom conjured by magic by the sheer power of thought.
-Early Indian Buddhists talked about the ability to created a “mind-made body” via physic ability and mental discipline (personally, I’d be creating my very own Captain America, not wasting time on Slender Man or Freddy Krueger but who am I to judge?).
-There is so much about our brains that we aren’t aware of, that could it not be possible to project a hallucination?
+Early Indian Buddhists talked about the ability to create a “mind-made body” via psychic ability and mental discipline (personally, I’d be creating my very own Captain America, not wasting time on Slender Man or Freddy Krueger but who am I to judge?).
+There is so much about our brains that we aren’t aware of, could it not be possible to project a hallucination?
 Alexandra David Neel who was a Belgian-French explorer and researched the study of Tulpas, claimed that anyone could create one, but, given enough power, a Tulpa could become free of the confines of its creator and develop and will and mind of its own.
 With this logic, it is highly probable that Slendy could become his own master.
 Photos and videos featuring what people are claiming to be real life Slender Man sightings are starting to surface around the Internet.
-Good PhotoShopping or are the Tulpas starting to appear?
+Good PhotoShopping, or are the Tulpas starting to appear?
 The still image earlier in this post of a long legged figure scaling a building in Russia is taken from the below video on YouTube.

 What does everyone else think?
 Are the possible powers of the human brain grossly misunderstood and underestimated or is all the hype just really good computer generated works of fiction?